-While it does take some effort to research and apply, getting a grant could be the turning point that leads your business success.
+While it takes some effort to research and apply, getting a grant could be the turning point for your business's success.

-There are many different types of grants you could be eligible for, including federal small business grants, private grants, local grants, or even grants designated specifically for women, minorities, and veterans.
+There are many different types of grants with various eligibility requirements, including federal small business grants, private grants, local grants, or even grants designated specifically for women, minorities, and veterans.

 In this article, we will cover:

-- The difference between a grant and loan
+- What is the difference between a grant and a loan?

 - Private grants for small businesses